Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 How much is the R&D tax credit?

-The Inflation Reduction Act of 2022 and R&D Tax Credits
+The Inflation Reduction Act and R&D Tax Credits

-Congress passed the Inflation Reduction Act of 2022 on August 12, 2022, and the President signed it the following week.
-This act doubles the possible R&D tax credit that a startup can get to half a million dollars.
+The Inflation Reduction Act doubles the possible R&D tax credit that a startup can get to half a million dollars.

 We analyzed over 625 startup tax returns and noted that only 2.5% of startups would be eligible for over $250,000 in credits.
 Of course, this is still a great incentive that startups should take advantage of to reduce their burn rate!